 Lucy squeezed her eyes, rubbed her temples, tried to remember.
 Nothing.
 A sudden waft of sick hit her nose and she nearly threw up all over again.

-“I need a shower” she thought as she stood, pulled some photos off the wall and stuck the newly written post-it in the centre.
+“I need a shower” she thought as she stood, pulled some photos off the wall and stuck the post-it in the centre.

 “Wash first, it will help me think”

-She didn’t make it into the bathroom before there was a thundering rap on the door.
-Lucy’s eyes squinted, her head ached and she gripped the neck of her T-shirt to see if she could still smell the vomit.
+She didn’t make it into the bathroom before a thundering rap on the door.
+Lucy’s eyes squinted, she gripped the neck of her T-shirt to see if she could still smell the vomit.

 “You, awake, Baby Doll?” a familiar shrill filtered through the tiny gaps in the door frame.

-She relaxed a bit, turned the key and held the door ajar.
-Then set her forehead against the door casing letting the cool surface ease the heat in head, just enough to stop her from gipping again.
+She relaxed a bit, turned the key and opened the door.
+Her forehead pressed against the door casing letting the cool surface ease the heat in her head.

-Kevin’s flat was on the floor below, “Whoa, Baby, you look like shit and…” his voice trailed off as he caught a whiff of something bad and put two fingers under his nose and pressed.
-“Good night, then?” he asked rhetorically, pushing his glasses back up along his nose.
+Kevin’s flat was on the floor below, “Whoa, Baby, you look like shit and…” his voice trailed off as he caught a whiff of something bad and squeezed his nose closed.
+“Good night, then?” he asked, pushing his glasses back into place.

 She shrugged, lifted her head from the paintwork and walked back into the room.
 Kevin followed her in.